 Where Was Ancient Greece Located?

-Ancient Greece was the birthplace for modern civilization, informing art, politics, philosophy and more.
+Ancient Greece was the birthplace for the Western civilization, informing art, politics, philosophy and more.
 But where was it located?

-Ancient Greece was the foundation for many of our greatest achievements, from philosophy to art, literature, mathematics, politics and more.
-It is impossible to imagine where we would be today without it.
+Ancient Greece was the foundation of Western civilization, from philosophy to art, literature, mathematics, politics, and more.
+It is impossible to imagine where the world would be today without it.
 But where exactly was Ancient Greece located?
 The answer is tricky, as it evolved and expanded on an unprecedented scale over the centuries, eventually covering great swathes of the world.
 This article will discuss the geography of Ancient Greece during Classical Antiquity, i.e., the period starting with the Archaic Period in the 8th century BCE, right after the collapse of the Mycenean Civilization and the so-called Greek Dark Ages.
 Spanning a vast timescale of roughly 800-146 BCE, it continues to fascinate and inspire thinkers and scholars alike.
 Let’s take a look at the scope of its geography, and how this contributed to its success.

 Ancient Greece Began Near the Aegean Sea